sandeshsyadav/gatsby-ppt/src/slides/03-whatisgatsby.md

 <h1 style="">What is GatsbyJs</h1>
 <ul>
  <li>
- Gatsby is a shortcut to allow developers to quickly build excellent apps and sites.
+  Gatsby is a shortcut to allow developers to quickly build excellent apps and sites
  </li>
   <li>
     Gatsby is a React-based, GraphQL powered, static site generator